Originally posted April 10, 2017

 Nociceptive pain is often described as a deep aching, throbbing, gnawing, or soreness.
 Common examples of nociceptive pain related to back pain include pain after trauma, such as back pain after a car accident or a fall; pain after back surgery; and arthritis pain.
 Nociceptive pain is usually localized and eases as the injury heals.

-When Nerves Malfunction: Neuropathy
+When Nerves Malfunction: Chronic Nerve Pain

-Sciatica is a symptom of back-related neuropathic pain.
+Sciatica is a symptom of back-related nerve pain.
 It occurs when something presses against a nerve root in the lower back, triggering pain and numbness along the sciatic nerve, stretching from the buttocks to the feet.
 Other examples include pain that travels from the spine down the arm and pain that persists after back surgery.

 Acute vs. Chronic Pain